Ontario Title Protection Legislation

 Transition Scenarios for Students and Candidates on the Path to CFP Certification or QAFP Certification

-- If you are successful in obtaining your CFP certification or QAFP certification, all CFP professionals and QAFP professionals are permitted to use the newly regulated Financial Planner title and any of the previously identified restricted variations of the Financial Planner title, which have likewise been restricted by FSRA to individuals who hold an approved Financial Planner credential.
+• If you are successful in obtaining your CFP certification or QAFP certification, you are permitted to use the regulated Financial Planner title and any of the previously identified restricted variations of the Financial Planner title, which have likewise been restricted by FSRA to individuals who hold an approved Financial Planner credential.

 Yes.
 Individuals who hold an approved credential are permitted to use abbreviations and translations in French and other languages of the Financial Planner title.